 - Tahoe XC Center – all trails are open.
 There are wet spots remaining, however, in well shaded zones that can be damaged.

-Reno has all time conditions, check out the trails at Peavine.
+Reno has been open year round, check out the trails at Peavine.
 MAP HERE

-Genoa and Carson Valley have some fun new trails, Clear Creek has been super popular (and busy), plus the new trails directly out of Genoa are good.
+Genoa and Carson Valley have some fun new trails, Clear Creek has been super popular over the winter and spring, plus the new trails directly out of Genoa are good.
 MAPS HERE

 Also, if you are looking to meetup with other riders for some Tahoe mountain biking adventures, then join our new group at https://www.facebook.com/groups/RideTahoe/